-- Always park on a firm, level surface as far from the edge of the roadway as possible before raising the vehicle. - Turn on the Hazard Warning flasher. - Block the wheel diagonally opposite the wheel to be raised. - Apply the parking brake firmly and set an automatic transmission in PARK; a manual transmission in REVERSE. - Never start or run the engine with the vehicle on a jack. - Do not let anyone sit in the vehicle when it is on a iack. - Do not get under the vehicle when it is on a jack.
+- Always park on a firm, level surface as far from the edge of the roadway as possible before raising the vehicle. - Turn on the Hazard Warning flasher. - Block the wheel diagonally opposite the wheel to be raised. - Apply the parking brake firmly and set the transmission in PARK. - Never start or run the engine with the vehicle on a jack. - Do not let anyone sit in the vehicle when it is on a jack. - Do not get under the vehicle when it is on a jack.
 If you need to get under a raised vehicle, take it to a service center where it can be raised on a lift. - Only use the jack in the positions indicated and for lifting this vehicle during a tire change.